infobip/infobip-rtc-js-1.x-deprecated/README.md

 ### Introduction
 Infobip RTC is a JavaScript SDK which enables you to take advantage of Infobip's WebRTC platform.
-It gives you ability to enrich your web applications with real-time communications in minimum time, while focusing on your application's user experience and business logic.
+It gives you the ability to enrich your web applications with real-time communications in minimum time, while focusing on your application's user experience and business logic.
 We currently support audio calls between two WebRTC users, and phone calls between WebRTC user and actual phone device.

-Here you will find overview and quick guide how to connect to Infobip WebRTC platform.
+Here you will find an overview and quick guide on how to connect to Infobip WebRTC platform.
 There is also in-depth reference documentation available.

 ### Prerequisites
 Infobip RTC SDK requires ES6.

-### First time setup
+### First-time setup
 In order to use Infobip RTC, you need to have WebRTC enabled on your account, and that's it!
 You are ready to make WebRTC calls.
 Please contact your account manager to enable WebRTC.

 ### Getting SDK
-There are few ways that you can get distribution of our SDK.
-We publish it as a NPM package and as a standalone JS file hosted on a CDN.
+There are a few ways that you can get the distribution of our SDK.
+We publish it as an NPM package and as a standalone JS file hosted on a CDN.

-If you want to add it as a NPM dependency, run:
+If you want to add it as an NPM dependency, run:

 ```
 npm install infobip-rtc --save